 This forces the model away from its symmetric default.

 If steps 1-5 still produce a plastic look, the model is the bottleneck.
-Try:
+Current strongest options:

 Step 7: Post-process to add film grain and color shift

-A subtle film grain (5-10% intensity) + a gentle color shift in DaVinci Resolve or Lightroom adds the final layer of believability.
+A subtle film grain (5-10% intensity) plus a gentle color shift in DaVinci Resolve or Lightroom adds the final layer of believability.
 Real digital photos are processed; pure AI output is not.

 How to confirm the fix